-Approximately 29 million Americans live with diabetes, according to the Centers for Disease Control and Prevention (CDC).
+Approximately 29 million Americans live with diabetes, according to the (CDC).
 Type 2 diabetes is the most common, making up about 90 to 95 percent of all cases.
 So chances are, you know at least one person living with this disease.

 Type 2 diabetes is very different from type 1 diabetes.
 A person diagnosed with type 1 doesn't make any insulin, whereas people living with type 2 are insulin resistant, which can lead to a reduction in insulin production over time.
 In other words, their body doesn't use insulin properly and also may not make enough insulin, so it’s harder for them to maintain a normal blood sugar level.
 Type 2 diabetes often has no symptoms, though some people experience symptoms such as including increased thirst, hunger, and urination, fatigue, blurry vision, and frequent infections.
 But the good news is that the disease is controllable.